jswrenn/transmutation-foundation/src/introduction.md

 2. mutate hidden fields of the `Src` type
 3. construct hidden fields of the `Dst` type

 Whether these conditions are satisfied depends on the scope the transmutation occurs in.
 The existing mechanism of [type privacy](https://rust-lang.github.io/rfcs/2145-type-privacy.html) will ensure that first condition is satisfied.
-To enforce the second and third conditions, we introduce the `Scope` type parameter (see below).
+To enforce the second and third conditions, we introduce the `Context` type parameter (see below).

 ## What is `Assume`?
 The `Assume` parameter encodes the set of static checks that the compiler should ignore when determining transmutability.
 These checks include: